rafidalwahid/next.js_project_management/docs/features/authentication.md

 };
 ```

-## Role-Based Access Control
+## Permission-Based Access Control

-The system implements role-based access control (RBAC) to restrict access to features based on user roles.
+The system implements a dynamic, database-driven permission system that allows for fine-grained access control.

-### User Roles
+### User Roles and Permissions

-The system defines the following roles:

-- **Admin**: Full access to all features
-- **Manager**: Can manage projects, tasks, and team members
-- **User**: Can manage tasks and view projects
-- **Guest**: Can only view projects and tasks
+Instead of hardcoded roles with fixed permissions, the system uses a flexible approach:

+1. **Roles** are stored in the database and can be created/modified through the UI
+2. **Permissions** are stored in the database and assigned to roles through the UI
+3. **Users** are assigned a role, which determines their permissions

+This approach allows administrators to:
+- Create custom roles with specific permission sets
+- Modify permissions for existing roles without changing code
+- Assign appropriate roles to users based on their responsibilities

 ### Role Assignment